 They are available to support you with:

 Caring for those close to you

 Financial and resource assistance

 Putting together a survivorship plan

 For the first time as a nation, people are surviving cancer longer and living better-quality lives after treatment.
 That is leading to another phase of cancer for millions of people: cancer as a chronic condition.

 That makes a survivorship plan all the more important, and our social workers can help develop one with you.

 Since each cancer patient is unique, so is the information provided by the oncology social workers.

-They serve as a consistent point of contact and a reliable source for advice, support and direction for patients and families.
+But regardless of your type or stage of cancer, your social worker serves as a consistent point of contact and a reliable source for advice, support and direction for you and your family.

 Cancer support services are available to all Halvorson Cancer Center patients and those they define as their family.